IPA.CONF(5) IPA.CONF(5)

 should support dynamic rules.

-If an autorule has the worktime parameter, then this parameter is used
+If an autorule has the worktime parameter, then this parameter is for

-by an autorule.
-Dynamic rules generated from this autorule inherit
+this autorule.
+A dynamic rule generated from this autorule inherits

-autorule's worktime_rule parameter as their worktime parameter.
+autorule's worktime_rule parameter as its worktime parameter.
 If an

 autorule does not have the worktime parameter, then it inherits this